Skip to content ↓

 The aim of a foundation degree is to provide students with a knowledge base that will enable them to reflect on the skills they need to be effective practitioners in an educational or health setting.

-How are the foundation degrees delivered at The Learning Institute?
+How were the foundation degrees delivered at The Learning Institute?

-Our foundation degrees are delivered over two academic years, with taught sessions one day per week (1.00pm - 7.00pm).
-We use a blended learning approach, with a combination of face-to-face sessions and live online learning.
+Our foundation degrees were delivered over two academic years, with taught sessions one day per week (1.00pm - 7.00pm).
+We used a blended learning approach, with a combination of face-to-face sessions and live online learning.

-During face-to-face sessions, you will study core modules relevant to each foundation degree, such as those related to academic study skills and research, along with inclusion and diversity.
-The relevance of these modules to all degrees allows inter-related practitioners to study together in local venues.
+During face-to-face sessions, learners studied core modules relevant to each foundation degree, such as those related to academic study skills and research, along with inclusion and diversity.
+The relevance of these modules to all degrees allowed inter-related practitioners to study together in local venues.

-Additionally, students from each degree will study modules relevant to their specialism in live online sessions, collaborating with students from all of our teaching venues.
-This blended learning approach enables students to share best practice with peers from a diverse range of working environments.
+Additionally, students from each degree studied modules relevant to their specialism in live online sessions, collaborating with students from all of our teaching venues.
+This blended learning approach enabled students to share best practice with peers from a diverse range of working environments.

-Our foundation degrees are classed as full-time due to their work-based nature, meaning you are entitled to apply for all the relevant funding available from Student Finance England.
-However, your attendance at taught sessions is required for only one day (e.g. 1.00 p.m. – 7.30 p.m.) per week, and at two student conferences (Friday evening and Saturday) per academic year.
+Our foundation degrees were classed as full-time due to their work-based nature, meaning learners could apply for all the relevant funding available from Student Finance England.
+However, attendance at taught sessions was required for only one day (e.g. 1.00 p.m. – 7.30 p.m.) per week, and at two student conferences (Friday evening and Saturday) per academic year.

 What is a top-up degree?